PLAN FOR TOMORROW

 Living Will

-Having a living will in place communicates what life-sustaining measures you would accept at end of life to healthcare providers and your loved ones.
+A living will communicates your wishes for life-sustaining treatment to healthcare providers and loved ones at end of life.
 A living will also:

-- Can be completed by any persons 18 years old or older.
+• Can be completed by anyone 18 or older

-- Must be signed by a notary public or two witnesses.
-Select Cedar Valley Hospice staff members are notaries.
+• Must be signed by a notary public or two witnesses.
+Select Cedar Valley Hospice staff are notaries.

 Durable Power of Attorney for